 Top Ten Tuesday | The Broke and the Bookish

-Each week we will post a new Top Ten list complete with one of our bloggers’ answers.
+Each week we will post a new Top Ten list that one of our bloggers here at The Broke and the Bookish will answer.
 Everyone is welcome to join.
-All we ask is that you link back to The Broke and the Bookish on your own Top Ten Tuesday post AND post a comment on our post with a link to your Top Ten Tuesday post to share with us and all those who are participating.
+All we ask is that you link back to The Broke and the Bookish on your own Top Ten Tuesday post AND add your name to the Linky widget so that everyone can check out other bloggers lists!
 If you don’t have a blog, just post your answers as a comment.
+Have fun with it!
+It’s a fun way to get to know your fellow bloggers.